Neural Minimum Weight Perfect Matching for Quantum Error Codes: Background

 \subsection{The Stabilizer Formalism}

 The stabilizer formalism \cite{gottesman1997stabilizer} encodes quantum information by constraining an $n$-qubit system to the simultaneous $+1$ eigenspace of a commuting set of Pauli operators within the Hilbert space $\mathcal{H}_2^n$.
 These operators are drawn from the $n$-qubit Pauli group $\mathcal{P}_n$, which consists of tensor products of single-qubit Pauli matrices up to an overall phase.
-This is achieved by specifying a set of mutually commuting Pauli operators whose joint invariance characterizes the code.
 Errors manifest as operators that violate these symmetry constraints and can be identified through projective measurements that do not disturb the encoded logical information.
 Concretely, an $[[n,k,L_{\mathrm{code}}]]$ stabilizer code is specified by choosing $m = n - k$ independent generators $\{S_i\}_{i=1}^m$ subject to the constraint that the group generated by these operators does not contain $-I$.
 The associated logical code space is given by

 Measuring the stabilizer generators produces a binary syndrome that reflects the commutation relations between an error operator and the stabilizers, thereby enabling error identification while preserving the logical state.